mayhemheroes/alumina/README.md

    sudo make install
    # sudo ldconfig
    ```
   - [`libbacktrace`](https://github.com/ianlancetaylor/libbacktrace/) is an optional dependency for nice stack backtraces on panics.
-If disabled, pass `STD_BACKTRACE=1` when builting `aluminac` to use the libc's backtrace function instead.
+If disabled, pass `STD_BACKTRACE=1` when builting to use the libc's backtrace function instead.
    ```bash
    git clone https://github.com/ianlancetaylor/libbacktrace
    cd libbacktrace